vuapo-eth/isf-jclient/README.md

 ABOUT
 =====

 Java Command Line Client for the IOTA Spam Fund (www.iotaspam.com).
-No official release, work in progress.
-You can already use it for spamming, but rewards are not implemented yet.
+Work in progress.

 INSTALLATION (UBUNTU)